Here is our guide to the best bedroom paint colors for walls & ceiling including a variety of design ideas and pictures.

 However, on the negative side, sleep studies have shown the color purple to actually suppress sleep.
 Since purple is known to actually stimulate the brain it can make it difficult to sleep.

-When thinking about the color to paint the walls it is always important to remember the finish of the paint as well.
-The three choices of sheen on a paint are flat, eggshell, and satin.
+When thinking about the color to paint the walls, it is always important to remember the finish of the paint as well.
+The three choices of sheen on paint are flat, eggshell, and satin.

-Flat – To soften a space one would use flat.
-Flat sheen is a matte finished that is non-reflective.
+Flat – To soften a space, one could use flat.
+A flat sheen is a matte finish that is non-reflective.
 This makes it difficult to clean but perfect for an adult bedroom that does not receive much wear and tear, made to be soft and light.

-Satin – Satin, also commonly referred to as glossy finish, is as the name suggests, the glossiest.
-This makes it durable and cleanable, suitable for high traffic areas and mess prone areas such as children and teenager bedrooms.
+Satin – Satin, also commonly referred to as glossy finish, is, as the name suggests, the glossiest.
+This makes it durable and cleanable, suitable for high-traffic areas and mess-prone areas such as children’s and teenager’s bedrooms.

 Best Bedroom Paint Colors for Sleep

-Everyone needs sleep, everyone wants a better sleep.
+Everyone needs sleep; everyone wants better sleep.
 Some will try strange home remedies to get better sleep, from acupuncture to drinking cherry juice.

-Little do they know the simplest remedy lies right in front of them, the colors of their bedroom.
-Color theory is guidance to color mixing and the study of the visual effects of certain color combinations.
-This study is how we know that certain colors effect people in certain ways, and why.
+Little do they know the simplest remedy lies right in front of them: the colors of their bedroom.
+Color theory guides color mixing and the study of the visual effects of certain color combinations.
+This study is how we know that certain colors affect people in certain ways and why.

 For example, blue is the absolute best color for sleeping.
-This is because receptors in the eyes that effects one’s circadian rhythm are sensitive to the color blue, therefore seeing this color reduces heart rate and blood pressure.
+This is because receptors in the eyes that affect one’s circadian rhythm are sensitive to the color blue; therefore seeing this color reduces heart rate and blood pressure.

-Granted this is not the only thing that can decide if a person sleeps well or not, just an added bonus when painting bedrooms blue.
+Granted this is not the only thing that can decide if a person sleeps well, just a bonus when painting bedrooms blue.
 These add to the space to create the best calming and relaxing bedrooms, physically and mentally.

 Recommended Bedroom Colors for Sleep: